Thanks everyone for all of your good wishes on the news of our expanding family. It’s an exciting time for our whole household.

 Your dog and baby’s routines and schedules

-Baxter is a dog of routine, so I’d like for any changes to our daily schedule to be in place well before baby arrives.
-Making sure Baxter gets his meals, walks and bathroom breaks as needed and figuring out who’s doing what is a big part of my goal of keeping everyone happy.
+Baxter is a dog of routine.
+I’d like any changes to our daily schedule to be in place well before baby arrives.
+We will make sure Baxter gets his meals, walks and bathroom breaks as needed.
+We will also figure out who’s doing what in advance.

 How to get your dog used to baby sights, sounds and smells

-From crying to lotions to a play mat on the floor, the baby is going to bring (just a few) new things to our home.
-I hope that introducing these things to Baxter before the baby arrives will give him fewer changes to process all at once.
+From crying to lotions to a play mat on the floor, the baby is going to bring new things to our home.
+I hope that introducing these to Baxter before the baby arrives will give him fewer changes to process at once.
+Read more here.

 How to make sure your dog has his own space

 Our baby and our dog need their own spaces and we need to teach them to respect each other’s space.
-We’re thinking in advance about how we’re going to handle floors, rooms, beds and other furniture—and what’s going to be shared or not.
+We’re thinking in advance about how we’re going to handle floors, rooms, beds and other furniture.
+We’ll decide what’s going to be shared or not.
+Read more here.